stephan-klein/supersonic/docs/steroids/cli/steroids-cli/local-development-flow.md

 steroids connect
 ```

-You'll see the `steroids-make` Grunt task compile your project files (read more in the [Steroids Grunt tasks](/tooling/steroids-cli/grunt-tasks) guide), after which the [Steroids Connect](/tooling/steroids-connect/) screen is opened in your Web Browser and the Development Server is ready to accept incoming connections.
+You'll see the `steroids-make` Grunt task compile your project files, after which the [Steroids Connect][connect-screen-guide] screen is opened in your Web Browser and the Development Server is ready to accept incoming connections.

 ## Connecting with the AppGyver Scanner App